shashotoNur/task-tracker/readme.md

 ## Files

 1. **index.py**
-   - The main file orchestrating the program flow with a menu for task management, time tracking, and performance evaluation.
+   - The main file orchestrating the program flow with a menu for task management, total time tracking, and daily task evaluations
 2. **manage_tasks.py**
    - Functions for creating, deleting, editing tasks, and listing all tasks.
    - Invoked through the main menu option "1.
 Manage tasks" in `index.py`.